ibm-js/deliteful/docs/list/PageableList.md

 The user controls for loading pages are clickable (or activable using the SPACE key when navigating the list using the keyboard).

-If there is a next page of data in the store, the user control is displayed at the end of the list:
+If there is a next page of data in the source, the user control is displayed at the end of the list:

 ![Next Page Loader Example](images/PageLoader.png)

 The message that is displayed by the control can be customized using the `loadNextMessage` of a pageable List (see the API documentation for more information).

-When the user control is activated, its appearance changes while the list is busy retrieving data from the store and displaying it:
+When the user control is activated, its appearance changes while the list is busy retrieving data from the source and displaying it:

 ![Next Page Loading Example](images/PageLoading.png)

 The message that is displayed when the list is busy can also be customized, using the `loadingMessage` property of a pageable list.

-When the new page of items is displayed, the first new item gains the focus and the user control is either deleted (if there is no more data in the store) or moved to the end of the list:
+When the new page of items is displayed, the first new item gains the focus and the user control is either deleted (if there is no more data in the source) or moved to the end of the list:

 ![Next Page Loaded Example](images/PageLoaded.png)